Cmastris/ecommerce-pern-app/README.md

 ## FAQs

-### Can I see an example?
-Yes!
-A deployed version of the website can be found here: https://ecommerce-pern-app-z9pn.onrender.com/.
-(The checkout payment functionality is in test mode, so you won't be charged).

 ### Why did you build this?
 This is one of the practice projects that I completed as part of the Codecademy Full-Stack Engineer career path.
 Later, I used this project to practice implementing TypeScript (converted from the existing JavaScript).